7 Remedies For Mosquito Bites In Children

 • Keep your child safe by making them wear clothes that cover normally exposed body parts such as pants, full sleeve clothes, and socks.

-• Stay indoors when mosquito-borne diseases are at peak.
+• Avoid peak mosquito activity times and stay indoors when mosquito-borne diseases are at peak.

 • Use an approved mosquito repellent such as DEET (diethyltoluamide).
 Make sure to read instructions and precautions carefully when using in your child’s room as these repellents may cause eye irritation, dry skin, or rash.